AET-pAET/Supplementary-Data-Codes/NP2_aSi_19993/README.md

 Folder: [Classification and RMSD](./2.4_classification_CalRMSD)

-Run the k-mean classification code to distinguish atom from non-atom.
+Run the K-mean classification code to distinguish atoms from non-atoms.
 Run the RMSD calculation code to obtain the accuracy of the traced atom.